vmxt/lua-script/README.md

 # lua-script
-Macro Script addons
+Macro Scripts

 # Prerequisite
-- Version 3.3.5a (Wotlk)
+- World of Warcraft version 3.3.5a (Wotlk)

 Setup
 ```
-World of Warcraft 3.3.5a/Interface/AddOns/(paste the repository)
+World of Warcraft 3.3.5a/Interface/AddOns/(paste the repository here)
 ```